-Cursed with a Calvinist work ethic and a commitment to “give back” to the community, Doug is proud to have served on a number of non-profit boards as member or officer over the years: United Way Allocation Panel, Polk County Health Services, Ankeny First United Methodist Church, Women’s Economic Development Group Enterprises, Des Moines Advisory Board for the Institution for Social and Economic Development, Des Moines Metro Arts Alliance, ISU/WOI Radio Development Council, Ankeny Community School District Community Education Task Force, Des Moines Rotary Club Scholarship and Program Committees, Des Moines Symphony Foundation, New Horizon Adult Day Center, Des Moines Performing Arts, and now Iowa Public Radio.
+Cursed with a Calvinist work ethic and a commitment to “give back” to the community, Doug is proud to have served on a number of non-profit boards as member or officer over the years: United Way Allocation Panel, Polk County Health Services, Ankeny First United Methodist Church, Women’s Economic Development Group Enterprises, Des Moines Advisory Board for the Institution for Social and Economic Development, Des Moines Metro Arts Alliance, ISU/WOI Radio Development Council, Ankeny Community School District Community Education Task Force, Des Moines Rotary Club Scholarship and Program Committees, Des Moines Symphony Foundation, New Horizon Adult Day Center, Des Moines Performing Arts (previously the Civic Center of Greater Des Moines), and now Iowa Public Radio.
 Doug also co-chaired three successful bond issue campaigns for the Ankeny Community School District.

-Doug and his wife, Debbie, long time Ankeny residents, have two fantastic sons, one charming daughter-in-law, and two accomplished and engaging grandchildren, all of whom live in the Des Moines area.
+Doug and his wife, Debbie, long time Ankeny residents, have two fantastic sons, two charming daughters-in-law, and two accomplished and engaging grandchildren, all of whom live in the Des Moines area.